 - Commitment to maintaining dietary guidelines and other follow-up care

-- Motivation of patient and cooperation of their family, friends and associates
+- Motivation and cooperation of family and friends

 What are the routine tests before surgery?